jop-software/typo3-sentry-client/Readme.md

 We use [DDEV](https://ddev.readthedocs.io/en/stable/) for local development.
 With the extension you get a complete TYPO3 DDEV setup.
 Type `ddev start` to start the container.

+## Headless

+If you use [EXT:headless](https://github.com/TYPO3-Initiatives/headless), you can use the official [@nuxtjs/sentry](https://www.npmjs.com/package/@nuxtjs/sentry) module for the frontend.
+There is great documentation available [here](https://sentry.nuxtjs.org/).

+This extension itself can be used together with [EXT:headless](https://github.com/TYPO3-Initiatives/headless) without any known problems.

 ## License
 This project is licensed under the [MIT License](./LICENSE)